 Skip to content

-Manual routing
+Manual query routing

-/* pgdog_shard: 1 */ SELECT * FROM "users" WHERE "email" = $1
+/* pgdog_sharding_key: 'us-east-1' */ SELECT * FROM users WHERE is_admin = true;

 SET